HumanCellAtlas/data-bundle-examples/README.md

 Jim made several hundred sample bundles, we're just storing the first one in this repo that corresponds to a single cell.

+NOTE: we need to get the real fastq files

 ## dropseq

 This is E-GEOD-81904.
 This is based on Jim's example, see his google doc [here](https://docs.google.com/document/d/1CNFGWxsrrc8vVn4PBsojfb1aAM_dkwfHrJW0vjR_ulU/edit).

 Jim made several bundles (one per sample), we're just storing the first one in this repo that corresponds to a single sample and multiple cells.

+NOTE: we need to get the real fastq files

 ## 10x